Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Process API.md

 }
 catch (ApiException e){};
 ```
 It will be included in the try and catch block to deal with any exceptions that could arise if the "tokensController" object fails to delete the credit card token that was anticipated to be returned.
-The siteId and token of will be passed as parameters to the method `TokensDeleteCreditCardTokenAsync`.
+The siteId and token will be passed as parameters to the method `TokensDeleteCreditCardTokenAsync`.
 This try catch block will take care of any exceptions that are thrown in order to prevent unhandled exceptions, user error, or application crashes.

 #### Parameters Detail